mam1/Pcon-TNG/README.md

 will result in the channel turning on at 1:00, off at 13:00 and on at 18:00.
 If the current time is between 1:00 and 13:00 the channel will be on, between 13:00 and 18:00 it will be off, between 18:00 and 0:0 it will be on and between 0:0 and 13:00 it will also be on.

 A schedule is implemented as a vector of 32 bit unsigned integers.
-The length is configured by the preprocessor variable *_MAX_SCHEDULE_RECS* .
+The length is configured by the preprocessor variable *_MAX_SCHEDULE_RECS*.
 These are fixed length vectors.
-I have an alternate implementation using linked lists but his approach is much simpler and has less chance of memory leaks.
-Since I am already using xmmc size is not a big deal.

 The first 32 bits of the vector contain the number of active records in the schedule.
 The following 32 bit "records" are interpreted as: